Last Updated on 7 November 2022

 International departure: Day 1 of 10 day itinerary for Croatia

 Day 1: Arrive at Dubrovnik Airport and transfer to Dubrovnik by shuttle bus.
-Once you arrive in the Old Town, walk or take a taxi to your accommodation.
+Once you arrive in the Old Town, walk or take a taxi to your accommodation in Dubrovnik.
 When you’ve settled in, perhaps go for a wander to orientate yourself and get your first glimpse of the enchanting Old Town, grab something to eat, or pop to the local grocery store to stock up on food for your stay!
 Retire to your bed for an early night, to sleep off the exhaustion of travelling, so you are well rested ready to begin your 10 day itinerary for Croatia!

 Tip: There’s no need to get a taxi to Dubrovnik from the airport.
 There is an efficient airport shuttle bus which is much cheaper than getting a taxi or private transfer.
 It takes around 30 minutes and stops at Pile Gate in the Old Town.
 This service is provided by Platanus Agency, and tickets can be purchased online, at the airport or from the driver.